Arzumify/dockety/README.md

 # Dockety
-Back to basics.
-Dock all the weird float-y elements, align all the elements for atheistic, and get rid of all those annoying panel gaps and inconsistencies discord forgot about.
+A vanilla+ theme.
+Dock all the weird float-y elements, align all elements together, and fix all the annoying panel gaps and annoyances discord forgot about.

-This can essentially be considered a "Vanilla+" experience.
-It's also designed to be easily composable with other themes and aims to have the minimum possible impact and footprint.
+This theme aims to have the minimum possible footprint and maximum compatibility with other discord themes.

 <img width="1408" height="728" alt="image" src="https://github.com/user-attachments/assets/5f396541-0283-476f-aed5-6da254292561" />